hwk06023/SONATA/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This license ensures that derivative works must also be open source and use the same license.